redis/redis-doc/topics/cluster-spec.md

+Redis Cluster Specification
+===

 Welcome to the **Redis Cluster Specification**.
 Here you'll find information about algorithms and design rationales of Redis Cluster.
 This document is a work in progress as it is continuously synchronized with the actual implementation of Redis.

-Overview and rational of the design
+Main properties and rationales of the design
 ===

 Redis Cluster goals